binarykitchen/videomail-client/README.md

 // loads Videomail into global scope require('videomail-client')

-// initialises with defaults into the tag with id='videomail' Videomail.init()
+// initialises with defaults into the HTML container with id='videomail' Videomail.init()
 ```